univec-ai/postvec/web/docs/install/setup.md

 ---
 title: Configure the cluster
-description: postvec setup and doctor — the only commands that change a cluster.
+description: Cluster configuration and diagnostics with postvec setup and doctor.
 ---

 # Configure the cluster

-Files are installed.
-This page turns them into a running worker.
+Cluster configuration is separate from file installation. `postvec setup` configures the launcher, database workers, and inference mode.

-`setup` creates missing databases, installs the extension, merges `shared_preload_libraries`, writes **one** owned file (`conf.d/99-postvec.conf`), validates it, restarts or reloads if needed, refreshes models, and proves the worker heartbeat **advances**.
+`setup` creates missing databases, installs the extension, merges `shared_preload_libraries`, writes **one** owned file (`conf.d/99-postvec.conf`), validates it, restarts or reloads if needed, refreshes models, and verifies that the worker heartbeat **advances**.

-Always preview:
+A dry run reports the planned changes without applying them:

 ```bash
 sudo postvec setup --database app ... --dry-run
 ```

-## Embedded (start here)
+## Embedded

-This is the on-prem path: engine in the launcher, no account, no outbound embed API.
+The engine runs in the launcher.
+No account or outbound embedding API is required.

 ```bash
 sudo postvec setup --database app \